 Fellowships include the New York Foundation for the Arts, the Pollock-Krasner Foundation, the Marie Walsh Sharpe Foundation, the New Jersey State Council on the Arts, and the Rathbone Family of Art Historians.

-A partial list of exhibitions includes OK Harris, New York, Seraphin Gallery, Philadelphia , Hirschl & Adler Modern, New York, the New Britain Museum of American Art, New Britain CT, Arkansas Arts Center, Little Rock, the Delaware Center for the Contemporary Arts, Wilmington, and Rockefeller Fund, New York.
+A partial list of exhibitions includes OK Harris, Seraphin Gallery, Hirschl & Adler, the New Britain Museum of American Art, the Arkansas Arts Center, the Delaware Center for the Contemporary Arts, and the Rockefeller Fund.

 His work has been enthusiastically reviewed by New York Times, Art in America, the Philadelphia Inquirer, and the New York Sun.